jeftegoes/AwsOverview/Networking & Content Delivery/Amazon VPC.md

 - Captures network information from AWS managed interfaces too: Elastic Load Balancers, ElastiCache, RDS, Aurora, etc...
 - VPC Flow logs data can go to S3 / CloudWatch Logs.

-# 8. VPC Peering
+# 11. VPC Peering

 - Connect two VPC, privately using AWS' network.
 - Make them behave as if they were in the same network.
 - Must not have overlapping CIDR (IP address range).
-- VPC Peering connection is not transitive (must be established for each VPC that need to communicate with one another).
+- VPC Peering connection is **NOT transitive** (must be established for each VPC that need to communicate with one another).
+- **We must update route tables in each VPC's subnets to ensure EC2 instances can communicate with each othe.**
+- We can create VPC Peering connection between VPCs in different **AWS accounts/regions**.
+- We can reference a security group in a peered VPC (works cross accounts – same region).

-# 9. VPC Endpoints
+# 12. VPC Endpoints (AWS PrivateLink)

+- Every AWS service is publicly exposed (public URL).
-- Endpoints allow you to connect to AWS Services **using a private network** instead of the public www network.
+- VPC Endpoints (powered by AWS PrivateLink) allows you to connect to AWS services using a **private network** instead of using the public Internet.
+- They're redundant and scale horizontally.
-- This gives you enhanced security and lower latency to access AWS services.
+- They remove the need of IGW, NATGW, ... to access AWS Services.
-- **VPC Endpoint Gateway**: S3 and DynamoDB.
-- **VPC Endpoint Interface**: the rest.
+- **In case of issues**
+  - Check DNS Setting Resolution in your VPC.
+  - Check Route Tables.

 ![VPC Endpoints Diagram](/Images/Networking%20&%20Content%20Delivery/AmazonVPCEndpoints.png)

 ![VPC Endpoints Console](/Images/Networking%20&%20Content%20Delivery/AmazonVPCEndpointsConsole.png)

+## 12.1.
+Types of Endpoints

+- **Interface Endpoints (powered by PrivateLink)**
+  - Provisions an ENI (private IP address) as an entry point (must attach a Security Group).
+  - Supports most AWS services.
+  - $ per hour + $ per GB of data processed.
+- **Gateway Endpoints**
+  - Provisions a gateway and must be used as a target in a route table (does not use security groups).
+  - Supports both S3 and DynamoDB.
+  - Free.

+## 12.2.
+Gateway or Interface Endpoint for S3?

+- Gateway is most likely going to be preferred all.
+- **Cost:** Free for Gateway, $ for interface endpoint.
+- Interface Endpoint is preferred access is required from on-premises (Site to Site VPN or Direct Connect), a different VPC or a different region.

-# 10. Site to Site VPN & Direct Connect
+# 13. Site to Site VPN & Direct Connect

 - **Site to Site VPN:**
   - Connect an on-premises VPN to AWS.